 In respect of the Strategic Road Network any proposed mitigation measures should provide comparable capacity to the general capacity of that part of the existing network and not, for example, seek to produce a junction with significantly more capacity than the surrounding road network.

 Sanderson Associates have extensive experience in providing Transport Assessments, Transport Statements and Travel Plans for a wide variety of major and minor developments throughout the whole of the UK, Isle of Man and Ireland.

-We would be pleased to provide you with a competitive fee proposal for the provision of our Transport Assessment Services, please call us on 01924 844080 or click here to complete our secure online form.
+We would be pleased to provide you with our competitive fee proposal to produce a Transport Assessment, please call us on 01924 844080 or click here to complete our secure online form.